-Sarah Hall is one of the most successful PR pros in the North East of England.
+Sarah Hall is one of the most successful public relations pros in the North East of England.
 She is the managing director of Sarah Hall Consulting, a PR & marketing agency in Newcastle-upon-Tyne, U.K.

 Sarah founded the #FuturePRoof community, which kickstarted “the biggest conversation ever around the future of public relations.”
 Its ambition is to support managers of agencies and communications teams with best practice advice and guidance.

 We talk to Sarah about some of the most pressing questions in public relations today.
-In our Q&A we touch on the perception management teams have of PR professionals, fake news, pay in equality and more.
+We touch on the perception management teams have of PR professionals, fake news, pay in equality and more.

-While you’re right in that the initial concept started out as a book, #FuturePRoof is in fact a living, breathing community looking at all the issues facing public relations practitioners today, with a view to the horizon.
+The initial concept started out as a book, but #FuturePRoof is a living, breathing community looking at all the issues facing public relations practitioners.
+It also has a with a view to the horizon.
 We share regular thought pieces through the #FuturePRoof blog and there is a vibrant Facebook group and busy Twitter feed.

-Its strength and success comes from the fact the content comes from some of the world’s best public relations specialists from the worlds of business and academia, who have all given their time and expertise free of charge to help others develop.
+Its strength and success is because content comes from some of the world’s best public relations specialists in business and academia.
+They have all given their time and expertise free of charge to help others develop.

 #FuturePRoof has always been a labour of love for me and it’s grown significantly.
-When I shared the spec for the first book, I had no idea that there would be such a voracious appetite for the themes and content, and that book two would be published less than 18 months later.
+When I shared the spec for the first book, I had no idea there would be a voracious appetite for the themes and content.
+Or that book two would be published less than 18 months later.

-Ultimately it’s a celebration of everything the industry has to offer and my belief is that it has taken off in part because the public relations profession really needed a cheerleader.
+Ultimately it’s a celebration of everything the industry has to offer.
+My belief is that it has taken off in part because the public relations profession really needed a cheerleader.

 Reinforcing the role of PR

-The issue of public relations and communications teams being viewed by management as delivery teams and not part of strategy and tactic development persists.
+PR/communications is still viewed by management as delivery teams and not part of strategy and tactic development.
 What can practitioners and managers do to change this?